robinsmith3/2026/README.md

 * input txid script pubkeyhash
 * vin value
 * receive address(to self) and vin(minus fee)
-* utxo private key (don not send out or allow off machine. delete when tx broadcast. preferably create the tx on an air gapped machine)
+* utxo private key (do not send out or allow off machine. delete when tx broadcast. preferably create the tx on an air gapped machine)